Cruising the Rhine is a dream come true for many. Do it from the saddle of your iron horse or the deck of the Iris.

 Your adventure starts in Amsterdam.
 What more should we say?
 Bikes.
 Canals.
 Tall, beautiful people who speak fluent English.
 Those hazy cafés.
 Cozy bars and superb Indonesian food.
 World-class art, museums and breweries.
 Great 2nd-hand shops and bookstores.
 And it’s prettier than a Dutch Master’s painting.

 The biking is flat and easy along Father Rhine, the greatest waterway in the world.
 Much more than a shipping highway, the river is the pulsing economic vein of Germany and Europe.
-Around every bend, legends spring to life…the plunging Lorelei cliffs, deadly Bingen Reef, the fabled site where Rheingold is buried…to name a few ancient places that touch our souls and connect us with great literature, music and history.
+Around every bend, legends spring to life.
 And what about those mighty Teutonic cities…Düsseldorf, Cologne, Bonn where the old blends into new.
 Medieval villages, rural farms and gardens tended to perfection all exist alongside sparkling modern cities.
 It’s diverse and exciting.

 Amsterdam to Wijk bij Duurstede